-A procedure for uncovering tax evasion in the case of Austrian commuter tax allowances based on linked administrative data sources was first suggested by Paetzold and Winner (2016).
+(2016).
 We build on their approach and use an equivalent procedure to detect non-compliance with commuter tax allowances in our dataset.
 The starting point is the individual payslip files from the Austrian Ministry of Finance.
 These payslip files are similar to the W-2 forms in the United States and provide information on the wages and standard deductions of Austrian wage earners.
 From these forms, we extract information regarding the commuter allowance taxpayers received.
-For our analysis, we exclude claimants of the minor scheme (using public transport).
+For our analysis, we exclude claimants of the minor scheme (i. e., those using public transport).
 This subset of claimants makes up around 30 percent of all commuter allowance recipients.
-The tax law requires commuters to state their eligibility based on the shortest travel distance to work.
+The tax law requires commuters to state their eligibility based on the shortest commuting distance to work.
 Since public transport usually makes detours when going from location A to B, we are not in a position to measure the true commuting distance for recipients of the minor allowance precisely.

 While the payslip files comprise information on the taxpayer's place of residence and the commuter allowance he/she received, they do not provide information on the location of the workplace.
 To obtain this information, we combine these data with information from the Austrian Social Security Database (henceforth ASSD).
 This administrative record is used to verify pension claims for the universe of Austrian workers in the private sector (Zweimüller et al., 2009).
 It is structured as a matched firm-worker dataset and includes detailed information on workers' employment and earnings histories.
 It also provides employer information, such as its location.
-Thus, the link between the two data sources enables us to observe both the residence and the workplace location of the taxpayer at the zip-code level.10 To identify unjustified (high) commuter allowances, we use a route planner to calculate the driving distances between the centroids of these two zip-codes (as is commonly used in navigation devices) and use this as an approximation of the true driving distance.
-Based on this true driving distance, we determine the justified commuter allowance bracket.
-A comparison between the justified allowance bracket and claimed allowance bracket reveals who evaded taxes.
-We classify individuals as overreporters (i.e., cheaters) when they received a higher allowance than they were entitled to, and as underreporters when they claimed too little of what they actually should have received.
+Thus, the link between the two data sources enables us to observe both the residence and the workplace location of the taxpayer at the zip-code level.
+10 To identify unjustified (high) commuter allowances, we use a route planner to calculate the driving distances between the centroids of these two zipcodes (as is commonly used in navigation devices) and use this as an approximation of the true driving distance.
+Based on this approximate true driving distance, we determine the eligible commuting distance bracket.
+A comparison between the eligible commuting distance bracket and claimed bracket reveals who evaded taxes.
+11 We classify individuals as overreporters (i.e., cheaters) when they claimed a higher commuting distance bracket than they were entitled to, and as underreporters when they claimed a smaller (i.e. shorter) commuting distance bracket than what they actually could have received.
+More precisely, our cheating variable takes a value of one for overreporters, and zero for everyone else.
+In turn, the variable capturing underreporting takes a value of one for underreporters, and zero for everyone else.